Welcome to my trip report on Malindo Air ATR-72 joyride!

 Only this aircraft was seen at this side of the apron.

 Once everyone was ready, we made our way to the departure hall.
-Had a quick security and passport check, we were in the airside in no time.
+We went through the security and passport check and we were in the airside in no time.

 Strangely, Singapore was not listed.